A Brief History

 One of those kids, a young girl named Hilary, played here every school day for over ten years.
 She loved the creek and the woods and being there with her friends.
 At that time the Leelanau Trail was not developed and so, to her, the land seemed a huge wilderness to explore.
 The friends she played with in these woods remained her very best friends – as she grew up, went to college, moved to New York City where she explored an urban environment.
 Her first “adult” vacation was with her Montessori days friends.
 One day in 2013, in her Brooklyn apartment, she died unexpectedly at age 25 from an undiagnosed medical condition.

-Hilary’s family acquired this nine acre parcel in 2016, named it the Leo Creek Preserve, and put it into a charitable (501(c)(3)) foundation.
-It is protected forever from development, not only by the foundation; but also by a conservation easement held by the Leelanau Conservancy.
+Hilary’s family acquired this nine acre parcel in 2016, put it into a not-for-profit organization named Leo Creek Preserve.
+It is protected forever from development – both by the Leo Creek Preserve nonprofit and also by a conservation easement held by the Leelanau Conservancy.
 It is open to the public to explore.

 Read the Leelanau Conservancy’s announcement of the conservation easement: